joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_the_gift_of_counsel/prologue.md

 (2) Whether the gift of counsel corresponds to prudence?
 (3) Whether the gift of counsel remains in heaven?
 (4) Whether the fifth beatitude, "Blessed are the merciful," etc. corresponds to the gift of counsel?

+* Whether Counsel Should Be Reckoned Among The Gifts Of The Holy Ghost?
+* Whether The Gift Of Counsel Corresponds To The Virtue Of Prudence?
+* Whether The Gift Of Counsel Remains In Heaven?
+* Whether The Fifth Beatitude, Which Is That Of Mercy, Corresponds To The Gift Of Counsel?